Income tax rates are applied to your combined income at the end of the tax year to work out your tax obligation.

 If you're a non-resident entertainer your rate will always be 20% whether you've provided the IR330C or not.

-Our Tax on annual income calculator works out the income tax for your taxable income.
+Our Tax on annual income calculator works out the income tax for your taxable income for all years since 2010.
 It also shows you the related income tax rates.
 It doesn't include other deductions like the ACC levy, KiwiSaver or your student loan.

 Our PAYE / KiwiSaver deductions calculator includes all deductions such as PAYE, KiwiSaver, child support and student loan repayments.